mstksg/inCode/copy/entries/five-point-haskell-2.md

 }
 ```

-Same deal in typescript or pretty much any other typed language without
+Same deal in TypeScript or pretty much any other typed language without
 parametricity:

 ```typescript